christopherbridges1/christopherbridges1.github.io/_pages/code-review.md

 ## Code Review Video

-This is a code review I created for the CS 340 Grazioso Salvare project where I identify problem areas and Solutions I would cover in the enhanced version.
+This is a code review I created for the CS 340 Grazioso Salvare project where I identify problem areas and solutions I would cover in the enhanced version.

 <div class="video">
   <iframe